Frankly: Publication

 Frankly was initially scheduled for publication in the United Kingdom on 14 August 2025 by Pan Macmillan, although Waterstones made the book available three days prior, on 11 August 2025, at some of their bookshops in Scotland.
 The book will be released in hardback, e-book, and audiobook formats, with the audiobook narrated by Sturgeon herself.

-Sturgeon is set to promote the book through a UK tour, including an appearance at the Edinburgh International Book Festival, where Frankly will launch.
+Sturgeon promoted the book through a UK tour, including an appearance at the Edinburgh International Book Festival, where Frankly will launch.

-In the lead-up to and after publication, she gave exclusive interviews about the memoir with The Sunday Times Magazine, ITV News, BBC Breakfast, BBC Radio 4, Newscast, The News Agents, Ireland AM and LBC with Iain Dale.
+In the lead-up to and after publication, she gave exclusive interviews about the memoir with The Sunday Times Magazine, ITV News, BBC Breakfast, BBC Radio 4, Newscast, The News Agents, Ireland AM, and LBC with Iain Dale.

-Shortly after its release, Frankly’s listing on Amazon was subject to review bombing, with a large number of negative reviews posted in a short period.
-Amazon subsequently restricted feedback on the title to verified purchases only as a result.

 Reception

 Sales

-By the second week of release, Frankly reached number one on the The Times Hardback Non-Fiction chart and number two on The Sunday Times Bestsellers List.
+By the second week of release, Frankly reached number one on The Times Hardback Non-Fiction chart and number two on The Sunday Times Bestsellers List.
 Sturgeon thanked readers for their support, describing the book’s rise to the top of the chart as “overwhelming.”

 The memoir also entered at the top of both Amazon UK’s bestseller list and the Waterstones bestseller list in its first week.
 It was later ranked third in the Amazon Charts the week after it was released.

-Frankly also featured prominently in The Bookseller’s rankings for the week of its release.
+Frankly was also featured prominently in The Bookseller’s rankings for the week of its release.
 The memoir entered at number one on the Independent Bookshop Top 20 list and number five on the Official UK Top 50.
 It also ranked fourth in audiobook sales and fifth in e-book sales, reflecting strong performance across multiple formats.

+In November 2025, Frankly was featured as one of the best books of 2025 by The Times and Waterstones.

 Critical reception

 Supportive

 Early reactions to the book were positive.
 Author Andrew O'Hagan described it as "a triumph," adding that Frankly "is the most insightful and stylishly open memoir by a politician since Barack Obama's Dreams from My Father."
-Former Labour MP and author Alan Johnson praised the book stating that Sturgeon "tells her remarkable story with great skill and unflinching honesty."
+Former Labour MP and author Alan Johnson praised the book, stating that Sturgeon "tells her remarkable story with great skill and unflinching honesty."
 Musician Shirley Manson praised her "remarkable substance, integrity and resilience," while author Douglas Stuart called it "a deeply human portrait of a woman coming into her power."
 Actor Alan Cumming described her journey in the book as "an amazing achievement."
 Former Labour First Minister of Wales Mark Drakeford said the memoir allows readers to be "alongside Nicola Sturgeon on her remarkable journey."
 The Guardian described Frankly as "entertaining" and "bracingly honest," praising Sturgeon's eye for detail and storytelling.
 Writing for The Sunday Times, Fraser Nelson, who had been very critical of Sturgeon during her time in office, praised the memoir, describing it as “one of the most candid, and at times, self-lacerating autobiographies ever published by a British government leader.”